Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 # Widget Control

 The widget control provides information about installing and running widget applications.

 It also provides functions for the following:

-*   Sending update requests to the widget applications
+-   Sending update requests to the widget applications
-*   Retrieving details of running instance for the same package widget applications
+-   Retrieving details of running instance for the same package widget applications

 The main features of the `Tizen.Applications.WidgetControl` class include:

 -   [Getting information on widget applications](#getting_information)

-    For installed (but not necessarily running) widget applications, you can retrieve widget information with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.
+    For the widget applications that is installed but not running, you can retrieve widget information.

 -   [Listening widget lifecycle events on widget applications](#listening_events)

-    For running widget applications, you can listen widget application lifecycle events with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.
+    For running widget applications, you can listen widget application lifecycle events.

 -   [Communicating with running widget instances](#communicating_instances)

-    For running widget instances, you can trigger an update event, send update data, and retrieve running widget instances detail with the [Tizen.Applications.WidgetControl](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WidgetControl.html) class.
+    For running widget instances, you can trigger an update event, send update data, and retrieve running widget instances detail.

 ## Prerequisites